Adrien3198/HabanaBenchmark/README.md

 To launch a training on Habana dl1.24xlarge EC2 instance, use the **Deep Learning AMI Habana TensorFlow 2.8.0 SynapseAI 1.4.0 (Ubuntu 20.04)**.

-Learn more about the Habana setup information with the setup/install guide: https://docs.habana.ai/en/latest/Installation_Guide/index.html
+To learn more about the Habana setup information with the setup/install guide: https://docs.habana.ai/en/latest/Installation_Guide/index.html

 For Nvidia GPUs based EC2 instances, use the **Deep Learning AMI GPU TensorFlow 2.8.0 (Ubuntu 20.04)**.

-Set PYTHON environment variable to `/usr/bin/python3.8` with adding the following line at the end of the `~/.bashrc` file:
+Set PYTHON environment variable to `/usr/bin/python3.8` by adding the following line at the end of the `~/.bashrc` file:
 ```txt
 PYTHON=/usr/bin/python3.8
 ```